Using massless fields for observing black hole features in the collapsed phase of Euclidean dynamical triangulations: Introduction

 A customary notation uses dimensionless parameters $\kp_2\propto 1/G_{{\rm N}0}$ and $\kp_4\leftrightarrow \Lm_0$, and $\bt$ for the measure term.
 Numerical simulations have revealed two phases, a `collapsed phase' (a.k.a.\ `crumpled phase') at strong coupling and an `elongated phase' at weak coupling, separated by a first-order transition line in the $\kp_2$-$\bt$ phase diagram \cite{Bialas:1996wu,deBakker:1996zx,Ambjorn:2013eha,Rindlisbacher:2015ewa,Coumbe:2014nea}.
 In the scenario of \cite{Laiho:2016nlp} the continuum limit is to be approached along the phase boundary on the collapsed side towards weaker couplings, i.e.\ larger $\kp_2$.

-Similar phases appear in the formulation using well-defined time slices called `causal dynamical triangulation (CDT) \cite{Ambjorn:2012jv,Loll:2019rdj,Ambjorn:2022naa}.
-A continuum limit towards a phase boundary from the strong coupling side is also proposed in a different formulation with variable lattice edge lengths \cite{Hamber:2017pli,Rocek:1981ama}.
+Similar phases appear in the formulation using well-defined time slices called `causal dynamical triangulation' (CDT) \cite{Ambjorn:2012jv,Loll:2019rdj,Ambjorn:2022naa}, and approaches to a possible UV fixed point along `lines of constant physics' are described in \cite{Ambjorn:2014gsa,Ambjorn:2016cpa,Gizbert-Studnicki:2023usv}.

+A continuum limit towards a phase boundary from the strong coupling side is also proposed in a different formulation with variable lattice edge lengths \cite{Hamber:2015jja,Rocek:1981ama}.

 The original EDT formulation had no measure term, i.e.\ $\bt=0$ \cite{Agishtein:1991cv,Ambjorn:1991pq}.
 Numerical simulations at $\bt=0$ revealed that the two phases have very distinct properties.
-The `elongated phase' is dominated by baby universes with branched polymer characteristics \cite{Ambjorn:1995dj}.
-In the collapsed phase a `singular structure' appears consisting of two adjacent vertices that belong to a macroscopic number of four-simplexes (growing linearly with the lattice size) \cite{Hotta:1995ud,Hotta:1995ca,Catterall:1995ig,Catterall:1997xj,Ambjorn:1998ec}.
+The elongated phase is dominated by baby universes with branched polymer characteristics \cite{Ambjorn:1995dj}.
+Deep in the collapsed phase a `singular structure' appears consisting of two adjacent `singular vertices' that belong to a macroscopic number of four-simplices that grows linearly with the lattice size \cite{Hotta:1995ud,Hotta:1995ca,Catterall:1995ig,Catterall:1997xj,Bialas:1996eh}.
+Going towards weaker coupling the structure breaks up leaving only one singular vertex which finally disappears at the phase boundary \cite{Catterall:1997xj}.

 Visualizations of typical configurations at $\bt=0$ show fractal tree-like `branched-polymer' structures in the elongated phase and a dense `blob' with trees sticking out in the collapsed phase \cite{Ambjorn:2013eha,Rindlisbacher:2015ewa,Laiho:2016nlp}.
 Branched polymers have been linked to conformal fields \cite{Hikami:2017sbg,Poland:2018epd} and one can imagine the blob as representing a naked singularity or a black hole, and the trees representing a boundary field theory, similar to AdS/CFT \cite{Maldacena:1997re,Witten:1998qj,Witten:1998zw}.
 At negative $\bt$, upon increasing $-\bt$ and $\kp_2$ the system enters a region called `crinkled' \cite{Bilke:1997sc,Bilke:1998vj} in which the blob stratifies and includes larger distances \cite{Ambjorn:2013eha,Coumbe:2014nea} with an accompanying smaller lattice spacing \cite{Laiho:2016nlp}.
 These features suggest studying quantal properties of black-holes by simulations in EDT.